avabellaw/crystal-clear-opticians/readme.md

 * The words within the nav links would break onto a new line when the viewport width was too small.
     * I fixed this at the end of the project by using flex-shrink to shrink the logo to create more space.
 I also created a media query to make padding and margins smaller which would avoid the logo having to shrink too small.
 * About page hero wasn't centred on Microsoft Edge
-    * I fixed this by adding margin:auto to the about-hero-container.
+    * I fixed this by adding margin: auto to the about-hero-container.
 I also noticed that the words were getting squished and becoming very tall.
 I simply changed the container-sm to container-md to allow for more space on small devices.
 * Testing on my partner's old Samsung phone
     * I found that I forgot to put a line break between the phone number and email within the footer's contact section.
 They were changed from paragraph tags to anchor tags since I last tested on mobile and, because anchor tags are inline elements, they don't wrap to a new line if they have space.

         ![Address in footer needs a <br>](docs/manual-testing/address-no-new-line.webp)
 * On mobile, I discovered that the fact bubble that is revealed upon clicking the info-mark was too narrow.
     * I realised I had missed a number off a media query, making it "min-width:57px" instead of "min-width:576px".
 The media query set the width to only 40% of the viewport on devices that were medium or larger but that media query condition was always met.
 I decided to set it to 80% normally and 60% on large devices.
-* Clicking the nav dropdown buttons too quickly on desktop, meant that it would try to open even though it was already due to the mouse hovering over it.
+* Clicking the nav dropdown buttons too quickly on a desktop, meant that it would try to open even though it was already due to the mouse hovering over it.
-    * I solved this issue by disabling the dropdown button first, and then enabling it if the device didn't have the capacity to hover over the menu options.
+    * I solved this issue by disabling the dropdown button first, and then enabling it if the device couldn't hover over the menu options.
     I would rather the dropdown not be disabled by default and I would like to revise the code as it isn't very well written.
 I decided not to because I didn't want to waste too much time on this as JavaScript won't be graded on this project.
 I had attempted to revise this code in the past but I didn't due to this reason.
 Additionally, the revision would've involved removing some CSS that could be graded.
-* While editing the JavaScript for the nav dropdown menus, I realised that I was suppoed to have moved the JavaScript into it's own file to be reused on each page.
+* While editing the JavaScript for the nav dropdown menus, I realised that I was supposed to have moved the JavaScript into its own file to be reused on each page.
     * I created 'expand-dropdown-on-hover.js' for this JavaScript.

 ### Further Testing